Using pseudo-elements like

 What is a replaced element

-In CSS, a replaced element is an element whose representation is outside the scope of CSS; they’re external objects whose representation is independent of the CSS formatting model.
+A replaced element is an element whose representation is outside the scope of CSS; they’re external objects whose representation is independent of the CSS formatting model.

 from MDN docs

 To keep it simple, a replaced element is any HTML element whose appearance and dimensions are predefined without any use of CSS.
 Here’s the updated list, according to the WHATWG:

 In the meantime, I wrote some lines on HTML replaced and void elements, what is what and how they differ while they also have some common elements such as

 I’ve seen a lot of cool demos like this, this or this one that work only on Chrome at this time whilst according to the specs, the interaction of